Example Itinerary

 Day 2

-This morning, visit Big Almaty Lake, one of the country's most beautifully surreal sites.
-The lake is only an hour's drive outside of the city and is its main water source.
+This morning, visit Issyk Lake, one of the country's most beautifully surreal sites.
+The lake is fed by the Issyk River and is located a two hour drive from Almaty.
 Walk up to view points and admire the alpine scene of the lake's brilliant teal hue and surrounding forested, snow-capped mountains.
 Return to Almaty for lunch and more city touring.
 Its wide tree-lined streets are filled with green parks, museums, shops, markets, and Central Asia's best selection of restaurants and cafes.
 Stop by the popular Green Bazaar, Panfilovtzev, Zenkob Cathedral, and Central Mosque.
 Discover the local products at Green Bazaar which includes breads, cheese, and horse meat.
 Sample local favorites such as aromatic pilaf and kebabs.
 Head out to the towering mountainscape surrounding the city, home to the world's highest altitude ice rink.
 Boasting pure glacial water, mild valley climate and natural beauty, Medeo Ice Rink is popular amongst locals and international sportsmen who come to enjoy ice skating, ice hockey, and figure skating.

 Day 3